-Overlays are a type of Artboard that will appear above an existing Artboard when you preview a Prototype.
+Overlays are a type of Artboard that will appear overlaid on an existing Artboard when you preview a Prototype.
 You can use them to create menus, modals, messages and many other common interface elements in your Prototypes.

 There are two ways to create an Overlay: